Boxcar87/Godot_UIWindow/README.md

 Due to hastiness of demo conversion the key inputs will only work if the scene background is "focused".
 It is much more preferable to use Input functionality in Godot.

-Settings will persist in AppData/Local/ExampleGame/UISettings.json

 UIWindow class contains the meat of the functionality and UIWindowController handles population

 You can specify transparency, if it should be resizable, default sizing and position, and if it should prevent UI input (functionality not included in demo)
+Position and size settings updated by player will persist in AppData/Local/ExampleGame/UISettings.json